Snaacky/thewiki/docs/tutorials/mpv.md

 alang=jpn,ja

 # Dub
-# uncomment this section to prefer English Dub with subtitles for English Dub
+# Uncomment this section to prefer English dub with subtitles for English dub
+#slang=zxx,eng,en
 #alang=eng,en
-#slang=zxx,eng,en
 #subs-with-matching-audio=no
 ```